Kysre Gondrezick: Early life and college

 Gondrezick played basketball at Benton Harbor High School in Benton Harbor, Michigan, where her mother served as an assistant coach.
 She was named 2016 Michigan Miss Basketball and Michigan Gatorade POY.
 Gondrezick averaged 40.5 points per game as senior and graduated as No. 2 scorer in Michigan girls history (2,827).
 She holds the Michigan High School Athletic Association record for points in a game when she scored 72 in a playoff game.
 She played college basketball at the University of Michigan and West Virginia University.

 Professional career

 Indiana Fever

 Gondrezick was the 4th pick in the 2021 WNBA draft by the Indiana Fever.
 In January 2022, Gondrezick was waived by the Fever.

 Chicago Sky

 After joining the Chicago Sky for the team's 2022 training camp, Gondrezick was waived on May 4 and did not make the final roster for opening night.

 On February 9, 2024, Gondrezick returned to the Chicago Sky for the team's 2024 training camp.
 On May 14, it was announced that Gondrezick had made Chicago's Opening Day roster.
 Gondrezick was released for a second time from Chicago on June 28.

+On January 14, 2026, Gondrezick announced that she had suffered a torn Achilles tendon.